Inside you’ll find all the ways a mother’s love is needed in this world.

 “Be a mother who is committed to loving her children into standing on higher ground than the environment surrounding them.
 Mothers are endowed with a love that is unlike any other love on the face of the earth.”
 MP Hinckley

-The love of a mother is different than flimsy affection.
+A mother’s love is different than flimsy affection

 The love of a mother goes to extremes.
-She requires her children to read two books a week then submit book reports to her which she marks up, hoping they won’t notice she can’t read.
+She requires her children to read two books a week then submit book reports to her which she marks up, hoping they won’t notice she can’t read (source).

 The love of a mother sacrifices her own security.
-After an adoption loss, she uses her own home as collateral to fight for her child.
+After an adoption loss, she uses her own home as collateral to fight for her child (source).

 The love of a mother is primal.
 When faced with grave danger she will stop at nothing – and spare no one – who threatens the lives of her children.